 - Laboured breathing

-Is your cat sneezing with watery eyes?
-Rhinitis can also lead to inflammation of the respiratory passages, which causes tears and inflammation of the membrane that surrounds the eyes.
+Does your cat keep sneezing with watery eyes?
+Rhinitis can also lead to inflammation of the respiratory passages, which causes tears, and inflammation of the membrane that surrounds the eyes.

 - Calicivirus